eclipse-cdt-cloud/theia-trace-extension/doc/adr/0013-flame-graph-support.md

 - This solution will allow us to fetch data depending on the zoom level.
 Since the flame graph data is limited in size (in comparison to regular time graphs), all the data can fetched once and all the zooming is done in FE only.
 - The annotation endpoints and styles endpoint are independent of the chart type (`TIME_GRAPH`) and can be provided for any chart type.
 - The endpoints and data structures for the time based gantt chart (providerType `TIME_GRAPH`) are designed around timestamps.
 For example, states have a start and end, or annotations have a `start` and `duration`, or query parameter `requested_time_range` is meant for time stamps.
 Those names should be more generic, i.e. instead of `duration` it should be `delta`, instead of `requested_time_range` it should be `requested_range` and so on.
-Having generic names it won't be necessary to duplicate endpoints, data structes etc. for different x-axis.
+Having generic names it won't be necessary to duplicate endpoints, data structures etc. for different x-axis.
 - To be able to get a flame graph for a given time range of the trace the `requested_time_range` should be used for that and a new query parameter `requested_range` for the view range (see bullet above).
 - Arrows for flame chart won't make make sense and don't need to be supported.